Self-Correction: The Big Step

-You are either anticipating the targets arrival or you are reacting to what the target has done.
+You are either anticipating the target’s arrival or you are reacting to what the target has done.
 When reacting, you tend to hurry and think your way through the sequence.

 When anticipating, you never hurry and are in control of the situation!
 There is a circuit in your visual cortex that is constantly anticipating 300 milliseconds ahead of where you are and you use it every day.
 It knows more about you, your timing and balance, and your abilities than you do.